Al3zama1/swe-notes/CCNA/12 - Subnetting.md

 * Subnet 2: `192.168.5.128/26`

 **Broadcast to Network Address (192.168.5.255)**:
-* Broadcast messages to the network address `192.168.5.255` from inside a subnet, will only travel to the hosts inside the originating subnet.
+* Broadcast messages to the network address `192.168.5.255` from inside a the network, will only travel to the hosts inside it..
 * Broadcast messages do not go pat the router.
 **Message to Subnet Broadcast Address**:
 * Subnet 1 can reach all hosts in the same subnet by targeting the subnet's broadcast address.